Yogr/fiveadventures/README.md

 ### Adventures

 Players can complete up to five adventures per day.
 Each adventure presents a scenario with multiple decision paths.
 The outcome of each decision is influenced by the character's stats, class, and equipment.

+### Elite Encounters

+On the 5th adventure of each day, players will face elite versions of monsters.
+These elite encounters are more challenging but offer greater rewards:

+- Elite monsters have enhanced stats and abilities
+- Elite monsters are visually distinguished with a special "ELITE" tag
+- Elite monsters provide increased experience and gold rewards

+For more details, see the [Elite Encounters documentation](docs/elite-encounters.md).

 ### Items and Equipment